Bajorat Media

-Prefetching is a technology approach that is used to shorten the loading times of web pages and thereby improve the user experience (UX).
-In this process, certain resources, such as images, scripts, and stylesheets, are loaded by the browser in advance, even before the user actually needs them.
-This reduces the actual waiting time for content to load when the user navigates to another page or clicks on a link.
+Prefetching is a technology approach that is used to shorten website loading times and thereby improve the user experience (UX).
+Certain resources, such as images, scripts and style sheets, are loaded in advance by the browser before the user actually needs them.
+This reduces the actual waiting time for content to load when the user navigates to another page or clicks a link.

 How prefetching works

-In prefetching, the browser analyzes the source code of a web page and detects the links to various resources, such as external JavaScript files, CSS files, and images.
+During prefetching, the browser analyzes the source code of a website and recognizes the links to various resources such as external JavaScript files, CSS files and images.
 These resources are then downloaded and stored in a local cache.
-Now, when the user performs an action that requires retrieving one of these resources, it can be quickly loaded from the cache instead of making an additional request to the web server.
+Now when the user performs an action that requires retrieving one of these resources, it can be quickly loaded from the cache instead of making an additional request to the web server.

 Advantages of prefetching

-- Improved loading times: By preloading important resources, the loading time of web pages is reduced.
+- Improved loading times: By preloading important resources, the loading time of websites is reduced.

 - Better user experience: Fast loading times lead to an improved user experience and higher website visitor satisfaction.

-- SEO Advantages: Since search engines consider load times as a ranking factor, the use of prefetching can help improve a website's position in search results.
+- SEO Benefits: Since search engines consider loading times as a ranking factor, the use of prefetching can help improve a website’s position in search results.

 Potential disadvantages of prefetching